MicrosoftDocs/msteams-docs/msteams-platform/overview.md

 ## What can Teams apps do?

-People discover and use Teams apps through a set of capabilities, including tabs, messaging extensions, and bots, among others.
-Your app can use one or a combination of Teams capabilities.
+People discover and use Teams apps through a set of capabilities, including tabs, bots, and messaging extensions, among others.
+Your app can have one or a combination of Teams capabilities.
+Apps can also be tailored for personal, one-on-one interactions and group activities.

 Some apps are simple (send notifications), while others are complex (view patient records).
 When planning your app, remember that Teams is a collaboration hub.
 The best Teams apps help people express themselves and work better together.